 This exhibit is free and open to the general public.

 12/01/18-1/31/19: Gmeiner Art & Cultural Center, 134 Main St., Wellsboro.

 03/01/19-03/31/19: Capitol Building East Wing Gallery, 501 N. Third St., Harrisburg.

 5/25/18-7/9/18: Pennsylvania Lumber Museum, 5660 US Route 6 West, Ulysses.
 Reception 6/30 from 3-5 pm.

 4/6/18- 4/27/18: Factory Works Gallery at The Pajama Factory, Williamsport, opening reception 4/7 during Green-O-Ree, closing reception 4/26 (as part of the PA Wilds Annual Dinner and Creative Entrepreneur's Conference)

 This exhibit will continue to travel throughout Pennsylvania, please check back often for updates to the touring schedule.

-Venues interested in hosting the show can contact LaKeshia Knarr, our Outreach Specialist to learn more about how to be added to the touring schedule.
+Venues interested in hosting the exhibit may also contact LaKeshia Knarr, PA Wilds Center Outreach Specialist, to learn more about how to be added to the touring schedule.